akad88/akad88.github.io/README.md

 ***Basic design of low-pass filter***

 The low-pass filter frequency cutoff is calculated according to the RC values which follow a specific formula.
 The filter amplifies the input frequency signal the greatest if the signal is closest to the target frequency set by the filter.

 ![FRA](/img/FRA.png)

-***Frequency-response graph of filter corresponding to C4 note (261.63 Hz)*** The frequency-response graph displays the peak of the blue curve which corresponds to the band-pass filter frequency cutoff.
+***Frequency-response graph of filter corresponding to C4 note (261.63 Hz)***

+The frequency-response graph displays the peak of the blue curve which corresponds to the band-pass filter frequency cutoff.

 ![Peak Hold](/img/Peak_Hold.png)

-***Peak hold detector which captures the peak of the input frequencies*** The peak hold detector holds the peak of the incoming frequency wave.
+***Peak hold detector which captures the peak of the input frequencies***

+The peak hold detector holds the peak of the incoming frequency wave.
 It converts the analog signal into a DC signal which the comparator works with more easily.

 ![Compare](/img/Comparator_Mux.png)

 ***Comparator mux compares frequencies to determine which frequency is closest to the input frequency***

+The comparator mux compares the DC signals corresponding to each respective filter.
+The filter that corresponds the closest to the input frequency should be the one that makes it through the mux.

+**ARDUINO SALINITY CONDUCTIVITY PROBE**
+- Designed a conductivity probe utilizing Arduino and C++ to analyze the NaCl concentrations of various water samples with over 90% accuracy
+- Utilized LCD screen to display salt concentration data and developed calculations to find voltage produced by probe

+*Skills: Arduino, C++, Probe Design, Salinity Analysis, Circuit Design*